kevinolega/callcentertrainingtips/_posts/2015-02-23-impossible-small-steps.md

 Think of my failure like a wounded James Bond thinking of Vesper in the film Casino Royale.

-I try to pick myself back up by writing posts to turn my misfortunes into life enhancing events.
+I try to pick myself back up by writing posts to turn my misfortunes into life-enhancing events.

 We all want a better life.